 A televised version of the Broadway play, starring David Wilson and Leslie Ann Warren.

-For further details read The Adventures of Superboy on comicvine's sister site screened.
+For further details read Superboy on comicvine's sister site screened.

 Starring Dean Cain as Clark Kent/Superman and Teri Hatcher as Lois Lane.
 The series followed the concept of Clark Kent in the spotlight, and focuses on the relationship between Lois and Clark.
 The series starts in 1966 with Jonathan and Martha Kent finding the baby Kal-El in a Kansas corn field and bringing him up their own son.
 Clark’s parents are much more prominent in this show than previous ones, as they’re shown visiting him often in Metropolis.
 Clark is around 27-30 when he comes to Metropolis and gets a job with the world-famous Daily Planet run by Perry White (Lane Smith).
 At the start of the series Lois views Clark as a pest when they are partnered, but Clark is smitten from the first and endures her jibes and taunts as well as the overtures of Lex Luthor, who appears in the first season and begins to court Ms. Lane, who is drawn to the charming businessman.
 Lex Luthor also wages his personal war against Superman, trapping the Man of Tomorrow with a Kryptonite trap, but Superman escapes and battles Luthor, who apparently falls to his death.